"Man's Reaction To His Earth" - The Grandest and the Most Sublime Land Art

 Even though esthetically it's a welcome addition to the landscape, it is also a sort of a transient mark - like a cloud, or a river-bed.
 Immense in its scope, and lasting only a moment in the large scale of things.

-"Completely erased in a rainstorm the next week...
+We asked the artist, how long did this stupendous artwork last?"Completely erased in a rainstorm the next week...
 It felt strange to work so hard and not see tide come in.
 But rains did come which is sort of the same thing."

 Selah.